I’m a nerd for science.

 How do you increase your stride length?

 As you can probably imagine, increasing your stride length takes not only time, but proper coaching by a qualified professional.
 There are many aspects to improving your stride that a good coach can help with.
 It won’t happen overnight, but you can start to make incremental improvements with some good instruction.
 And it all starts with observation.
-You need to have someone watch you run or better yet, take video recordings of you running at different paces so the video can be analyzed and you can learn what will help you to improve.
+Have someone watch you run, or take videos of you running, to learn what will help you to improve.

 It may be that you’ve got too much vertical oscillation, meaning, you’re pushing up instead of forward with each step.
 Or maybe you’re not swinging your arms properly, with just the right amount of torso twist.
 Or maybe you’re overstriding, which occurs when your forward foot lands too far out in front of your center of mass, or hips.
 A few video clips of you running can get you well on your way to success.